jbis9051/screenview/docs/WPSKKA.md

 The Client authenticates PK<sub>H</sub> HMAC using L. If authentication is successful, the Client performs DHKE to derive, T the shared secret.

+Both the Client and the Host encrypt all communication using AES-GCM with shared secret T.

 ## Security Considerations

 All authentication security is provided by the secrecy of _P_ during the initial